vchandwani/varun-react-app/readme.md

 I have used jest enzyme for running test.

-I wasn't able to add like search on first name and last name, I could have added that on the existing data set.
 I was not able to do custom Hook testing, I will need to learn that and will do it in coming weeks.

 Further components can be de-structured, to make them more independent.